tonib/kaichronicles/README.md

 * [jQuery](https://jquery.com/) (jQuery license)
 * The file www/images/logo-white-bg-40.png is an awful adaptation of the logo image of the spanish Project Aon
-* The file www/model/sectionRenderer.js contains code taken from Lone Wolf Adventures, from Liquid State Limited
+* The HTML rendering and books XML processing contains code taken from Lone Wolf Adventures, by Liquid State Limited